alexkulikov101/movie-catalog/README.md

 npm install
 ```

-## Set the OMDb api key to .env file in the root folder
+## In the root folder create .env file and set the OMDb api key

 ```
 VITE_OMDB_KEY=apikey